 Make Payment Easy

-Sometimes customers pay late simply because the payment process is inconvenient.
+Sometimes customers pay late simply because it’s inconvenient.

 - Bank transfer